What Was the Original Language of the Bible? (Old & New Testament Answers)

 The New Testament Gospels are anonymous.
 So why did early Christians say they were written by Matthew, Mark, Luke, and John?
 And what's the evidence that they actually did?

-The Original Language of the Christian Bible (New Testament)
+The Original Language of the New Testament

 The choice to use Koine Greek for the New Testament made the message of Christianity more accessible to a broader audience.
 In other words, it was a rhetorical strategy to reach a wider audience.